 I’ll show you how with this example.

-Let’s say Joe weighs 191 lb. but wants to get down to 175 lb. in about two months’ time (we’ll go with 8 weeks).
+Let’s say a guy named Joe weighs 191 lb. but wants to get down to 175 lb. in about two months’ time (we’ll go with 8 weeks).

 Joe considers himself lightly active, but figures it’s probably not enough because he’s put on a few pounds over the past few months.

 He likes the low-impact cardio workout an elliptical machine provides, so he’d like to use that as his cardio machine of choice for his weight loss plan.